-Summary of Arizona’s Construction Defect Lawsdetail_az
+Summary of Arizona’s Construction Defect Laws

 In Arizona claims against the builder frequently include breach of contract, breach of express warranty, and breach of implied warranties.
 Arizona statutes require that the builder be given notice of the defects and an opportunity to inspect and make repairs prior to the filing of a lawsuit.